von-amari/Create-a-Dynamic-HTML-Table-in-ZohoCreator-Using-Deluge-and-Notes/README.md

 An HTML table can be a helpful way to show external users with limited or no access to the connected CRM a list of related records to a parent record.
 These records could be a list of appointments, inventory, or household members related to a main Account record.
 Clickable links and buttons can be added in the table rows to access particular information about each record.

 <img src="table.jpg">
+<p>Names and infomation were randomly generated and are NOT real contact information</p>

 ## How it Works
 Adding a table to a Creator form is done through a Note field.
 In a workflow, a variable is created to contain the HTML and CSS syntax and will be appended to throughout.
 A list of records are appended to the variable as rows in the table using a for each loop.
 Once the rows are added and HTML tags are closed, the Note field will then be set to equal the variable.